rails/rails/guides/source/generators.md

       create    test/system/users_test.rb
 ```

-Looking at this output, it's easy to understand how generators work in Rails 3.0 and above.
+Looking at this output, it's easy to understand how generators work.
 The scaffold generator doesn't actually generate anything; it just invokes others to do the work.
 This allows us to add/replace/remove any of those invocations.
 For instance, the scaffold generator invokes the `scaffold_controller` generator, which invokes `erb`, `test_unit`, and `helper` generators.
 Since each generator has a single responsibility, they are easy to reuse, avoiding code duplication.

 The next customization on the workflow will be to stop generating stylesheet and test fixture files for scaffolds altogether.
 We can achieve that by changing our configuration to the following: